Mission Statement and Goals

 - To support interdisciplinary collaboration and discussion; and to encourage faculty to address public affairs in their own research and in collaborative research with Hamilton students.

 Chris is available to talk about all aspects of Levitt Center programming, including student and faculty research, social innovation programming, leadership programs, and potential new opportunities and collaborations with other offices, faculty, staff, or students.
 You can set up an appointment below or contact her by email or phone.
 Her office is in the Levitt Center, Kirner-Johnson 251C.

-Zack is available to talk about community-based learning programming including SHINE, VITA, and Law and Justice Lab, the Public Philosophy program, and other ways students may get involved in Levitt Center programming.
+Zack is available to talk about community-based learning programming including Summer Community Impact Fellowships, SHINE, VITA, Justice Lab, the Public Philosophy program, and other ways students may get involved in Levitt Center programming.
 You can set up an appointment below or contact him by email or phone.
 His office is in the Levitt Center, Kirner-Johnson 251D.

-Frank Anechiarico, Director of the Levitt Center (Spring 2021); Maynard-Knox Professor of Law
+Frank Anechiarico, Director of the Levitt Center; Maynard-Knox Professor of Law

 Alexsia Chan, Director of Inequality and Equity Program; Assistant Professor of Government

 Jaime Kucinskas, Associate Professor of Sociology